structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 When server-side validation fails, Structr returns an error response with details about which constraints were violated.
 You can display this information to the user using a failure notification.

-For inline text messages, the notification displays each validation error with its property name and error type.
-Additionally, the input element for each invalid property automatically receives a red border and a `data-error` attribute containing the error type.
-These error indicators are cleared automatically when a subsequent action succeeds.

-See the Notifications section for details on configuring failure notifications.
+The Inline Text Message notification type is particularly useful here because it displays each validation error with its property name and also marks the corresponding input elements with a red border.
+See the Notifications section for details.

 ## Custom JavaScript Integration